3 fun, easy and adorable paper plate crafts for Halloween. Your preschoolers are going to love these!

 To finish, we twisted a piece of green tissue paper into a stem and glued it to the top of your paper plate.

 A handprint art project really doesn’t get much easier than this.
 Toddlers love handprint art, don’t they?

 Have your little one paint a paper plate with black paint.
 Then paint the palm of her hand white, and have her press it against the middle of the plate.
 Voila!
 A skeleton hand.
-This is perfect as a last minute Halloween craft when your toddler wants to get crafty but you’re short on time.
+This is a perfect last minute Halloween craft when your toddler wants to get crafty but you’re short on time.

 Paper Plate Crow:

 And my favourite: the paper plate crow.